ajnsit/SimpleServer/README.md

 Configuration
 =============

-You can install custom handlers on top of vanilla simple-server using a haskell configuration file.
+You can install custom handlers on top of vanilla simpleServer using a haskell configuration file.

-For example, lets say you want to keep a count of the number of requests made and print them out to the console.
+For example, let's say you want to keep a count of the number of requests made and print them out to the console.
 Then you can add a config file that looks like this -

 ```haskell
 -- You must import SimpleServer